polycube-network/polycube/src/services/pcn-firewall/examples/README.md

 - [Transactions](./use_transactions.sh): This example is like the Ping one, as the rule set is the same, but it shows how to use transactions instead of the interactive mode.
 This mode is strongly suggested when more than one rule has to be inserted, like in the example. **For each chain**, after the rules have been inserted, the command `polycubectl firewall fw chain INGRESS apply-rules` (*for the ingress chain*) is issued to apply the rule set, requiring a single interaction with the datapath.
 - [Host Mode](./host_mode.sh): This example shows how to use the firewall in the host mode, intercepting the traffic **from the outside to the host**.
 At the moment it is not possible to intercept traffic in the other direction.
 This example considers the physical interface connected to the internet.

-Please note that some example does not volountarly delete used resources like firewall or network namespace, since a user can play with multiple rules (e.g. allow IP and TCP).
+Please note that some example does not voluntarily delete used resources like firewall or network namespace, since a user can play with multiple rules (e.g. allow IP and TCP).
 Thus, the behaviour of some tests may change depending on the allowed scripts run.

 To cleanup the entire environment or only the firewall's rules, refer to the following sections.